A new book if you like reading tales

 Who should read this book?

+This book is a foot health education resource with a twist.
 Anyone and everyone with an interest in feet and foot health, but the content is aimed at the lay reader who wants more, a prospective career student wondering if the foot is really an ugly part of the body with an uninspiring career.
 Why is podiatry so hidden from the public?

 - Lay public and patients